Sitili Tupouniua: 2021

-In round 10 of the 2021 NRL season, he was sent to the sin bin for an illegal high tackle during the club's 30-16 victory over North Queensland.

-In round 12 of the 2021 NRL season, he scored two tries in a 44-16 victory over Canberra.

-In round 19, he scored two tries during the club's victory over Newcastle.

-In round 24, he was sent to the sin bin during the club's 54-12 loss against arch-rivals South Sydney.

 He played a total of 24 games for the Sydney Roosters in the 2021 NRL season including the club's two finals matches.
-The Sydney Roosters were eliminated from the second week of the finals losing to Manly 42-6.
+The Roosters were eliminated from the second week of the finals losing to Manly 42-6.

 2022

 In round 18 of the 2022 NRL season, Tupouniua was taken from the field during the Sydney Roosters 54-26 victory over St. George Illawarra with a knee injury.

 It was later announced that Tupounia would miss the remainder of the 2022 NRL season with an ACL injury.

+2023

+He played eight matches for the Sydney Roosters in the 2023 NRL season as the club finished 7th on the table and qualified for the finals.

+2024

+On 1 July, Tupouniua would sign a four-year deal to join the Canterbury Bulldogs from 2025 onwards.
+He played a total of 21 matches for the Roosters in the 2024 NRL season including their preliminary final loss against Melbourne.